-Yesterday, we shared Part 1 of CityFolk , while today we cover the last two days of the Festival.
-Unfortunately, not every show was attended, but here are some quick highlights of what we did see.
+Yesterday, we shared Part 1 of the photo essay of the 25th anniversary of Ottawa’s music festival CityFolk, while today we cover the last two days of the annual event.
+As with all larger festivals, it’s a logistical challenge to take in every set fully but here are some quick highlights of what we did see.

 Five days of incredible weather and performances will ensure this year’s CityFolk will not soon be forgotten!

 MORE PHOTOS IN SLIDER

 Share This Article On...